aviadhaham/cloudcate/README.md

 ### Run It with Docker

-Prefer Docker?
-Build and run CloudCate with these commands:
+For a containerized experience, build and run CloudCate using the following commands:

-1. Build the image:
+1. **Build the Docker Image**

 ```bash
 docker build -t cloudcate .
 ```

+2. **Run the Docker Container**

-2. Run the container (don't forget to replace `/path/to/credentials` with your actual credentials path):
+Remember to replace `/path/to/credentials` with the actual path to your `.aws/credentials` file.

 ```bash
 docker run --rm -d -p 8080:80 -v /path/to/credentials:/root/.aws/credentials cloudcate:latest
 ```

-Now, CloudCate will be up at `http://localhost:8080`.
+CloudCate will now be accessible at `http://localhost:8080`.

 ## How to Use It

-Once CloudCate is running, head over to `http://localhost:8080`.
-You'll see a simple UI where you can pick the AWS service you're interested in (like EC2 or S3) and type in what you're looking for.
-Hit search, and it'll comb through your profiles and regions to find the resources matching your query.
+Visit `http://localhost:8080` in your browser.
+The UI is straightforward: select the AWS service you're searching for (e.g., S3, EC2) and input your search terms.
+CloudCate will search through the specified AWS profiles and regions, showing you the resources that match your query.

 ## License

-This project is under the [MIT license](https://choosealicense.com/licenses/mit/).
+CloudCate is released under the [MIT license](https://choosealicense.com/licenses/mit/).